h-janes/flask-sitemapper/README.md

     return "<h1>Store Page</h1>"
 ```

+### Using with Flask blueprints
+Create your `Sitemapper` instance(s) in a seperate file or otherwise avoiding circular imports.

+Import and use the instance(s) in your blueprints.

+Import the instance(s) when creating your flask app and initialize with `sitemapper.init_app(app)` ***after*** registering your blueprints.

-You can also add Flask endpoints to the sitemap without using their route function.
-This may be useful when dealing with large or complex projects.
+You can also add Flask endpoints to the sitemap by using their endpoint name as shown below.
 Keyword arguments can still be given after the endpoint name.
 ```python
 sitemapper.add_endpoint("r_contact", lastmod="2022-02-09")
 ```